 Design for the Circular Economy

-- understand the systems-perspective needed for the transition to a circular economy;
+- understand the different end-of-life value-capture strategies involved in the circular economy;

-- understand how design can contribute to a circular & sustainable economy;
+- understand how design can contribute to a circular economy;

 - reflect on ways to overcome the barriers for going circular.